inasafe/inasafe-doc/docs/source/user-docs/keywords.rst

 ---------------------

 You can cancel your changes at any time by pressing the :guilabel:`Cancel` button.
-No changes will be written to disk and your .keywords file will remain in its original state.
+No changes will be written to disk and your :file:`*.keywords` file will remain in its original state.

 Keywords for remote and non-file based layers
 ---------------------------------------------